Biology

 CAS BI 530: Forest Ecology

+Undergraduate Prerequisites: (CASBI107) and CASBI303 or CASBI306, or consent of instructor. - Prerequisites: CASBI107 and CASBI303 or CASBI306, or consent of instructor.
 The major biotic and abiotic factors influencing forest ecosystem composition, structure, and function.
 Role of solar radiation, hydrology, soils, succession, and management of forest ecosystems.
 Includes New England case study.
 Three hours lecture plus discussion.
-Meets with CAS GE 530. -
+Meets with CAS GE 530.
+Effective Spring 2023, this course fulfills a single unit in each of the following BU Hub areas: Oral and/or Signed Communication, Scientific Inquiry II, Research and Information Literacy. -

 CAS BI 531: Ichthyology: Behavior, Ecology, and Evolution of Fish

-CAS BI 535: Translational Research in Alzheimer?s Disease
+CAS BI 535: Translational Research in Alzheimer's Disease

-An introduction to translational research focused on the search for new therapeutic targets in Alzheimer's disease.
+Undergraduate Prerequisites: (CASBI203 OR CASNE102) AND (CASBI325 OR CASNE203). - An introduction to translational research focused on the search for new therapeutic targets in Alzheimer's disease.
 Emphasis on the development of cellular and animal models for preclinical research, and on past and current clinical trials in Alzheimer's patients.
-Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Oral and/or Signed Communication, Ethical Reasoning, Research and Information Literacy. -
+Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Oral and/or Signed Communication, Ethical Reasoning, Research and Information Literacy.